tristanyii/deutchebank-hackathon/README.md

+# Excess

-# Excess, A multi-agent AI system designed to help users discover government and non-government resources based on their specific situation and needs.
+A multi-agent AI system designed to help users discover government and non-government resources based on their specific situation and needs.

 ## 🚀 Quick Start